-As part of the essay you will also need to compare your selected object with one on display at the Kelsey Museum.
-Please feel free to use any of the objects on display, but keep in mind that objects in the special exhibition will not be available after the exhibition closes.
-Please check with the Museum for the closing date of any special exhibition.
-The Museum is open 9am - 4-pm Tuesday through Friday and 1pm - 4pm Saturday and Sunday.
+Please feel free to use any object on display, but keep in mind that objects in special exhibitions will not be available after the exhibition closes.
+Please check with the museum for the closing date of any special exhibition.

-Essays can be submitted at any time up until Tuesday, March 7, 2017 at 5 PM.
-Submit your essay via email to upload.Jackier.email@example.com.
-You will receive an email confirming that the essay was successfully submitted.
+Your nomination documents can be submitted at any time up until 8 AM on Monday, January 23, 2023.
+Submit your nomination documents via this Dropbox link.
+They can be in either .docx or .pdf format.
+You will receive an email within 48 hours confirming that the essay was successfully submitted.

-Essays will be reviewed by a selection committee consisting of one member of the Kelsey Museum staff and two professors from departments related to the Kelsey Museum.
-Up to five winners will be selected and contacted by Monday, March 20, 2017.
-They will be invited to assist in creating an exhibition of the objects they wrote about and will be awarded the Jackier Prize in a ceremony in late April 2017.
-The objects will be on view in the gallery from April 21 to September 25, 2017.
+Nominations will be reviewed by a selection committee overseen by Kelsey Museum staff.
+Up to four winning projects will be selected and contacted in mid-February 2023.
+The winners will be invited to assist in creating an exhibition of the objects they wrote about and will be awarded the Kelsey Prize during a ceremony in late March.

 Questions?
 Concerns?
 Please contact Director of Education Cathy Person.